 - Ball Blue Book

 How to Make Homemade Pear Honey - Easily!Homemade pear honey has the consistency of honey, is sweet and flavorful and, since you can either use juice or peelings from making canned pears or pear butter, is a good way to use all of the fruit!
-It is generally made with fruit juice and sugar, but you can use other sweeteners, like Stevia (or if you prefer, Splenda) or honey from bees.
+It is generally made with fruit juice and sugar, but you can use other sweeteners, like Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, or honey from bees.
 Making and canning your own Pear honey is so easy.
 Here's how to do it, in simple steps and completely illustrated.
 I'll discuss pears below, but you can substitute pears, pears or nectarines!
 Any variations will be spelled out in the directions inside the pectin.